+The importance of a status certificate check cannot be overstated (original article from RECO website).
 In many ways, buying a condo is similar to buying a house.
 But there are a few additional wrinkles to a condo purchase that you should be aware of.

 Because the info in the status certificate is so crucial, when you make an offer to purchase a condo, I strongly recommend including a condition that makes the purchase conditional on a review of the status certificate by your real estate lawyer.

 As for timing, you should keep in mind that the condo corporation can take up to 10 days to provide the certificate, and a typical legal review once you’ve received it could take 3-5 more days.

 Sometimes the seller will offer to provide you with a version of the status certificate that they obtained previously.
 While this might seem like a simple way to save some time, the information could be inaccurate and out of date.
 That’s why it’s always a good idea to obtain the document directly from the condo corporation.